aws-samples/cfn101-workshop/content/advanced/hooks/lambda-hooks/index.ja.md

 ---
-title: "Register your hook"
+title: "Lambda Hooks"
-weight: 670
+weight: 500
 ---

 Japanese translation is not available yet.
 Please use the English version.